-The front panel (refer to Fig. 3.1 and to Fig. 3.2) hosts the following LEDs:

-DTACK: Colour: green.

-Function: DATA ACKNOWLEDGE command; it lights up each

-time a VME access is performed.
+The front panel (refer to Fig. 3.1) hosts the following LEDs: DTACK: Colour: green.
+Function: DATA ACKNOWLEDGE command; it lights up each time a VME access is performed.
 BUSY: Colour: red.
 Function: it lights up each time the module is performing a conversion or resetting the analog section or in memory TEST mode or when the Multi-Event Buffer is full; it also lights up for a while at power ON to indicate that the board is configuring.
 DRDY: Colour: yellow.
 Function: it lights up when at least one event is present in the output buffer; it also lights up for a while at power ON to indicate that the board is configuring.

-TERM: Colour: orange/green/red.

-Function: it lights up green when all the lines of the control bus are terminated, red when no line of the control bus is terminated.
-If only some lines are terminated, it is off.
-It also lights up orange for a while at power ON to indicate that the board is configuring.

 OVC/PWR: Colour: green/orange.

-Function: it lights up green when the board is inserted into the crate and the crate is powered up; when it is orange, it indicates that there is an over-current status: in this case,
+Function: it lights up green when the board is inserted into the crate and the crate is powered up; when it is orange, it indicates that there is an over-current status: in this case, remove the overload source, switch the module off and then switch it on again.

-00102/97:V785x.MUTx/11

-Number of pages:

-Page: 2.5

-remove the overload source, switch the module off and then switch it on again.